ICW1/icw1.github.io/_posts/2025-07-28-strava-mistral-mcp.md

 As a data scientist and an avid runner, I’ve always been fascinated by the patterns in my workouts—especially the ones hiding in plain sight on Strava.
 Recently, I built a small project to combine both of these passions.

 #### What is it?
-This tool connects your Strava activity data with a Large Language Model (LLM) via a custom Model Control Protocol (MCP) server, letting you ask questions about your runs, rides, and other activities in plain English.
+This tool connects your Strava activity data with a Large Language Model (LLM) via<!--more--> a custom Model Control Protocol (MCP) server, letting you ask questions about your runs, rides, and other activities in plain English.

 For example, you can ask: